 But what happens to a housing loan if the borrower dies and the mortgage is still unpaid?
-This is where Mortgage Redemption Insurance (MRI) comes in.
-Having this kind of insurance ensures that your outstanding mortgage debt is paid in the unfortunate event of death or total disability.
+This is where mortgage redemption insurance (MRI) comes in.
+This kind of insurance ensures that your outstanding mortgage debt is paid in the unfortunate event of death or total disability.

 What is Mortgage Redemption Insurance?

-Mortgage Redemption Insurance is a life insurance policy that helps repay your mortgage balance in the event of your death before the housing loan’s full repayment.
-MRI will protect your home from foreclosure, as it will take out your outstanding debt if you die.
+The meaning of mortgage redemption insurance need not be confusing.
+Simply put, it’s a life insurance policy that helps repay your mortgage balance in the event of your death before the housing loan’s full repayment.

-Just like any other insurance policy, MRI covers a set amount and duration.
+MRI covers a set amount and duration like any other insurance policy.
 It dictates how much of your mortgage can be covered and for how long.
 The higher your premium is, the better your coverage will be.

 However, keep in mind that just because you have an MRI doesn’t mean your outstanding housing loan balance will be paid in full.
 It will still depend on the kind of coverage you have.
-If you chose an MRI with the cheapest premium, the coverage would be minimal as well.
+If you choose an MRI with the cheapest premium, you’ll get only minimal coverage.